actuator/7-Eleven-Bluetooth-Smart-Cup-Jailbreak/README.md

 The cup consists of a plastic shell lined with an LED strip that communicates via BlueTooth Low Energy & allows users to send messages from their mobile device & is available for Android & iOs.

-Neither the manufacturer Whirley DrinkWorks, nor 7-Eleven disclosed the undocumented word filter restriction on this promotional cup, but it was soon apparent a wide array of words were filtered using asterixis '*'.
+There is a word filter restriction on this promotional cup that displays filtered words using asterixis '*'.

 Searching the source via JADX-GUI revealed the de-facto list of vulgar words & the regex word filter accomplished via  client-side filtering so I proceeded to edit that wordlist.